This post may contain affiliate links, which help keep this blog up and running. Thank you for your support!

 For as long as I can remember, I’ve wanted to travel.
 I watched all my friends go off and study abroad while my broke ass stayed in the US hoping that one day I’d be able to see the world.
 Finally, thanks to this blog, I have been able to visit 5 countries in the past year alone.
 Incorporating travel into my blog is the best move I’ve made in years.
-And since I’m in Europe right now, I figured this would be the perfect time to talk about how I got here.
+And since I’m in Europe right now, I figured this would be the perfect time to talk about how I got here and how to travel for free.

 I first got the idea when I went to LA a few years ago.
 My friend Lauren and I were heading out west for a blogger conference and figured we could probably get a free hotel room in exchange for a blog post or two.
 After all, with our traffic and social media numbers combined, it would totally be a good deal for any hotel.
 Turns out the W agreed and we got a room for a few nights.
 Which is my first tip: